-Of course, such underhand methods of investing in the Stock Market serve only to detract from the positive functions of the Stock Exchange and tarnish its reputation.
+Of course, such underhand methods of investing in the stock market serve only to detract from the positive functions of the Stock Exchange and tarnish its reputation.
 For these reasons, this kind of fraud should be dealt with drastically, by imposing penalties and fines the severity of which would outweigh the potential gains.
-On the other hand, it is clear that those involved in the Stock Exchange, in particular those involved with the most volatile but most profitable investments such as commodities, are well aware of the risks involved and cannot claim to have been 'deceived'.
-There are cases where those accused of fraud of this kind were found not guilty (AP Council, 241/1990, Penal Chronicles 1990, pp. 1024-1025; AP Council, 323/1991, Penal Chronicles 1991, p.
-965).
+On the other hand, it is clear that those involved in the Stock Exchange, in particular those involved with the most volatile but most profitable investments, are well aware of the risks involved and can not claim to have been "deceived".
+There are cases where those accused of fraud of this kind were found not guilty (see Arios Pagos, Council, 241/1990, Penal Chronicles 1990, pages 1024-1025, and Arios Pagos, Council, 323/1991, Penal Chronicles, 1991, page 965).
 The first of these decisions accepted the reasoning of the appellate ruling that "the accuser knows that by speculating on the Stock Exchange for the purpose of gaining substantial gains he was risking the loss of his money".
-Opposing points of view concerning these cases were also voiced by A. Psarouda-Benaki, Penal Chronicles 1989, pp. 146-156 (in line with the decision of the order), and by Dion.
-Spinellis, Penal Chronicles 1988, pp. 660-669.
+Opposing points of view concerning these cases were also voiced by A. Psarouda-Benaki, Penal Chronicles 1989, pages 146-156 (in line with the decision of the order), and by Dion.
+Spinellis, Penal Chronicles 1988, pages 660-669.